SimpleHacks/QDEC/docs/RP2040_PIO_investigation.md

     * PIO SM could stall forever waiting on the IRQ
 * Can only wait on, set, or clear a **single** IRQ
     * thus, cannot wait on multiple IRQ at once
+* A single DMA channel cannot be setup to perpetually transfer data to a circular buffer.
+Therefore, it will always take at least one additional DMA channel if setting up a perpetual transfer of data.
 * Cannot directly connect two state machine FIFO queues together
     * thus, cannot cheat by having one state machine feed data directly into a second state machine
-    * rather, one could connecting a DMA channel to read from one FIFO and push to the other, but then the overhead increases to two PIO **AND** a DMA channel ... which is not preferred.
+    * one could connect a DMA channel to read from one FIFO and push to the other, but then the overhead increases to two PIO **AND** two DMA channels (for perpetual transfer) ... which is not preferred.
 * Currently no explicit decrement instruction
     * `JMP (X--) LABEL_FOR_NEXT_INSTRUCTION` is, essentially, `DEC x`
     * To realize this, folks have to stumble upon, and understand,